Undocumented Student Resources

 If you cannot find an open appointment, or have a family member that would like a free consultation, you can also call (213) 201-3797

 Have general questions regarding ECC?Allies are here to support with anything such as financal aid, resources, AB 540.

-If you are a student who identifies as undocumented or AB 540 and are pursuing a college education, this page can help you understand how to access and request financial aid at El Camino College, locate scholarships, university grants and outside resources.
+If you are a student who identifies as undocumented and are pursuing a college education, this page can help you understand how to access and request financial aid at El Camino College, locate scholarships, university grants and outside resources.
 Dream on!